Poo1110/Poo1110/README.md

-- 👋 Hi, I’m @Poo1110
+- 👋 Hi, I’m Pooja Ambupe
-- 👀 I’m interested in data science
+- 👀 I’m interested in data science and analytics
-- 🌱 I’m currently learning msc statistics
+- 🌱 I’m currently completed my Msc in Statistics
 - - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: ...